Jill Duggar Accused Of Sharing Transphobic Instagram Post That Earns Anna Duggar’s Approval

 Jill Duggar’s Instagram posts are often flooded with comments from critics who are upset about her husband’s latest anti-LGTBQ remarks, but this time it isn’t Derick Dillard who is in hot water.
 As reported by In Touch Weekly, Jill is now being accused of using the social media platform to help Derick promote his transphobic views.

 On Wednesday, Jill Duggar took to Instagram to share a photo of a prayer list titled “16 Things to Pray For Your Children.”
 She revealed that her mother Michelle Duggar had given it to her at a MOPS (Moms of Preschoolers) meeting.
-Most items listed on the prayer card were things that no one got up in arms about, like “that they would love each other” and “they they would be kept from the love of money.”
+Most items listed on the prayer card were things that no one got up in arms about, like “that they would love each other” and “they would be kept from the love of money.”
 However, item number 16 really got under some people’s skin, and it sparked an intense debate in the comments section of Jill’s post.

 “That our boys would be glad to be boys and our girls glad to be girls,” it read.